abdouaaba/book_recommendation_system/README.md

 Please refer to the API documentation for details on how to use the endpoints to get book recommendations.

-   note: Deployed on free plan with limited resources, so might get some errors because of memory exceeding
+   **_Note_: API is deployed on a free plan with limited resources, so shut downs due to inactivity or memory limit exceeding might happen causing latency**

 ## Simple Interface for Usage